simonmichael/haskell-links/README.md

 - More link sources should be imported / interoperated with. (?)
 - Enhance lambdabot or use another bot ?
 - Some workflow permitting web edits, and ideally multiple edit UIs, is desirable.
+- Where and how is master data stored ?
+- Which other data sources are synced and how ?
 - How are tags stored/edited ?
-- How are votes stored/edited ?
+- How are votes tracked/stored/edited ?

 ## Related projects / link sources